mayasheth/mayasheth.github.io/index.md

 ---

+{% include quote.html words="the world is much better. the world is awful. the world can be much better. all three statements are true." source="max roser"%}

+---

 {% include quote.html words="progress in science depends on new techniques, new discoveries and new ideas, probably in that order." source="sydney brenner"%}

 ---